-Red Fern Glass is the small hot glass studio of Ed Pennebaker.
-Ed makes Art Glass Lighting and Sculpture using traditional glass making techniques.
+Red Fern Glass is the small hot glass sculpture studio of Ed Pennebaker.
+Ed makes Art Glass Chandeliers and Mixed Media Sculpture using traditional glass making techniques.
 Ed also works with other types of glass making and other materials including hot glass casting, kilnforming, metal fabrication, and bronze casting.

-All the glass is made by Ed in his Arkansas backwoods studio.
+All the glass is made by Ed in his Arkansas woodlands studio.
 Ed believes in working incessantly, cultivating concepts, discrimination and technique.

 A sale of current work will take place during 2015 to celebrate 30 years of Red Fern Glass.
 You can request information.
 You can also sign up for the occasional newsletter or watch this page or Facebook for updates.

-KY3 news filmed at the stuido and made a short newscast about Red Fern Glass.
+KY3 news filmed at the studio and made a short newscast about Red Fern Glass.
 Celebrate the Ozarks: Glass sculptor's skill is transparently beautiful.

 Ed had a show of his sculptures at the Historic Arkansas Museum September 12 through November 9.

 Ed was one of the featured artists at Fayetteville Underground in August

 The Sporadic and Only Occasional Glass Blowout was the second weekend of May in 2014.

 In April Ed participated in the show in Little Rock, Arkansas 'Sculpture at the River Market'

 Ed is scheduled to give a talk about his art at one of the Friends of Contemporary Craft meetings at the Arkansas Art Center.
 Join him on March 9 for the event in Little Rock, Arkansas.
 More information will be posted at the Arkansas Arts Center website.